I-am-PUID-0/DUMB_docs/docs/api/websocket_logs.md

 # WebSocket Logs API

-The WebSocket Logs API provides a real-time streaming interface for receiving logs from all DMB-managed subprocesses.
-It is primarily used by the DMB Frontend to power the live log viewer.
+The WebSocket Logs API provides a real-time streaming interface for receiving logs from all DUMB-managed subprocesses.
+It is primarily used by the DUMB Frontend to power the live log viewer.

 ---